stephrdev/django-tapeforms/README.rst

 Requirements
 ------------

-django-tapeforms supports Python 3 only and requires at least Django 1.11 (because of the template based widget rendering).
+django-tapeforms supports Python 3 only and requires at least Django 2.
 No other dependencies are required.

 Prepare for development